bcnmy/relayer-node/README.md

 This project has two main branches, `main`, and `dev`.
 Then we do work based on branches off of `dev`.

 `main`: Production branch.
-This is code that's live for the project.
+This is the code that's live for the project.
 `dev`: Staging branch.
 This represents what will be included in the next release.

 As we work on features, we branch off of the `dev` branch: `git checkout -b feature/new-nav-bar`.